In this article

 Many college dental programs around the U.S. offer discounted dental services.
 These programs include allied dental education programs, predoctoral dental education programs (DDS/DMD), and advanced dental education programs.

 The general public can visit them to receive treatment from dental students, who all require hands-on training before graduation.

 Some advantages to these low-cost dental services include:

 Over 15,000 volunteer dentists and dental labs across America operate Donated Dental Services (DDS).
 There is one program in each U.S. state.
 In short, the DDS provides free dental treatment to those with disabilities.

 The elderly and people with chronic medical conditions are also candidates for DDS.
 However, people also have to meet certain criteria, including not being able to afford regular dental treatment and having no access to public aid.

-The government also has three programs that provide dental care to specific individuals.
+The government has three financial assistance programs that provide dental care to specific individuals.
 You may qualify for one or more of the following programs, depending on your age and income: